Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v68` - a big tooling, flashing and licensing release.
+Highlights:
+  * **Browser flashing (WebUSB + ST-Link).** Flash the compiled firmware straight from the Sounding Software with your ST-Link, nothing to install, on **both board families**.
+A **factory-new sonde is unlocked automatically** (read-out + write protections cleared) and the MCU is reset into the new firmware.
+ST-Link access check and steps for non-set computers are built in (though if you have flashed STM32s before you will have a working setup already - try the ST-Link veirication button), documented as [Method D](./fw/FLASHING.md#method-d---flash-from-the-browser-webusb--st-link).
+  * **Factory calibration on the old boards.** `RSM4x2` / `RSM4x1` (STM32F100) now run the **Vaisala factory calibration** too, not just the NFW model.
+The factory maths moved to single precision so it fits, giving the old boards manufacturer-grade temperature and humidity.
+They now require a downloaded boom calibration to measure.
+  * **Guidance popups.** The builder now speaks up before you commit to a discouraged setting, and guides more throughout the configuration process.
+Turning the **sensor boom off now automatically disables both heaters** and says so on the heating card - to minimise misconfiguration risks.
+  * **Private landing mode (RSM4x4, community-request feature).** Optionally moves every enabled mode onto its own private frequency once the sonde has flown, climbed above a threshold (default 3500 m) and descended back below it, keeping the touchdown spot off public maps.
+Labelling the payload "reward if returned" with your contact details is the better, friendlier choice, than hiding them from the maps.
+  * **Licensing.** The firmware stays GPL-3.0 with a linking exception; the **sensor-boom, heating and GPS-readout / intelligent-GPS modules** are now source-available under the [RS41-NFW Source-Available License](LICENSE.source-available) (see [`LICENSING.md`](LICENSING.md)).
+  * **Firmware fixes.** The calculated-pressure path and a couple of other spots moved from double to single-precision math, which drops the double-precision libm from the F100 build (fixes the overflow when switching pressure to *calculations*); added `-fno-strict-aliasing` as an LTO safeguard.
 * `v67` - **Vaisala factory calibration mode** (now the default sensor-boom mode).
 A new master switch in the sensor-boom section chooses between the **Factory (Vaisala) calibration** data or the **NFW calibration algorithms**, which reproduces the boom's original factory calibration - the full temperature polynomials and the humidity matrix surface fetched from SondeHub by the measurement-boom serial number - for manufacturer-grade temperature and humidity, the same accuracy you get from a normally received factory sonde.
 In factory mode the two optional **self-checks** run on start-up: a **temperature check** (to ensure that temperature sensors are working properly) and a **humidity check** (one-minute reconditioning at ~138 °C, then verifies a dry reading during so-called zero-humidity check at ~135 °C), each with its own operation stage and a diagnostic flag.
 New **MCU internal temperature** reading on both board families, also folded into the averaged board temperature.
 The `$NFW` telemetry now carries the measurement mode, MCU temperature, the check flags and the boom serial, and drops unused raw fields (sensor frequencies, resistances and capacitances) for simplicity; **Ground Control auto-detects the mode**, shows the matching command set and a brand-new diagnostics panel.
 The battery panel shows the pack voltage and a low-voltage warning before flight.
 Options that apply only to RSM4x4 now show or hide automatically with the selected board, and default `buttonMode` is **0**, as Mark suggested.
 On new RSM4x4 / RSM4x5 both calibration modes are available and selectable.
 The older **STM32F100 boards (RSM4x1 / RSM4x2) run the NFW calibration only**: the factory (Vaisala) chain is not compiled there - the F100's flash and 8 KB RAM cannot hold the per-boom coefficients plus the double-precision Vaisala maths - so the Firmware Builder hides the factory option for those boards and they use the proven NFW algorithms.
 Of course you can compile from source and modify the braces to fit your needs.
 Ground Control: a separate **Power** tab, a **battery-voltage** and **MCU-temperature** chart, small **OK / FAULT** badges on the temperature and humidity charts, and a **log live-sync** (auto-scroll pauses when you scroll up).
 Docs improvements and stability checks.
 * `v66` - **Brand-new, fully stable transmission scheduler** - rewritten from the ground up so every mode fires on its exact GPS-clock time slot, with the timing jitter of earlier versions gone. **Full, proper OIF411 ozone support** - complete decode of the Vaisala OIF411 ECC instrument over the XDATA port, with ozone partial pressure and ppbv computed and transmitted to ground.
 The firmware now uses the **board's external TCXO** as the radio reference, for more stable transmission frequency. **NFW Sounding Software** released ([nfw.flada.ovh](https://nfw.flada.ovh)) - a browser-based firmware builder and ground station that replaces the previous *Ground Control Software*, the *gcs_webserial* prototype and the standalone *dataRecorder decoder* (all three removed from the repo).
 All user settings moved to a dedicated `CONFIG.h` file, which the builder edits for you.
 Data Recorder reworked: it now rides dedicated Horus V3 pages (packet A - GPS quality, packet B - flight statistics, packet C - thermal/heater state) at a configurable interval, and runs on the RSM4x2 too (the older 64 KB board is now built with LTO so everything fits).
 New robust flight detection - the sonde declares flight after a configurable climb above the launch baseline (`flightStartClimbThreshold`, default 150 m), which works at any launch elevation and any ascent rate, replacing the old fixed-altitude trigger.
 Status-LED scheme clarified (5 quick green blinks = setup complete, red blinks = error).
 Docs overhaul.
 * `v65` - great code size optimisation (Horus V3 fits with all other freatures on the RSM4x2), lowering RSM4x2 memory usage down to 90%.
 GPS parser rewritten - now reports up to 99 satellites (no 12 GNSS SVS limits).
 RSM4x4 big GPS improvements - message and navigation rates optimised, intelligent GPS constellation management (user can select whether the sonde should focus on power efficiency or tracking performance, sonde automatically switches according to the signal quality), automatic GPS PSM modes, u-Blox Super-S technology, for further receiver sensitivity, trakcing performance and jamming-mitigation.
 GPS satellite filter optimisation - receiver now uses many more satellites for position calculation (can be sometimes over 30 sats).
 Final fix for overflow problems - dataRecorder is currently available in Horus V3 extraSensors (sent every 3 minutes).
 Others.